mattheww/gomill/gomill_docs/cem_tuner.rst

 These parameters can be transformed before being used to construct the candidate (see 3.3 'Normalising Parameters in [CE]_).
 The transformed values are known as :dfn:`engine parameters`.
-The transformation is implemented using a Python :setting:`transform` function defined in the control file.
+The transformation is implemented using a Python :ce-setting:`transform` function defined in the control file.

-Reports show engine parameters (see the :setting:`format` parameter setting), together with the mean and variance of the corresponding optimiser parameter distribution in the form :samp:`{mean}~{variance}`.
+Reports show engine parameters (see the :ce-setting:`format` parameter setting), together with the mean and variance of the corresponding optimiser parameter distribution in the form :samp:`{mean}~{variance}`.

 .. _the cem tuning algorithm: